What is Gardnerella?

-Gardnerella is a bacterial infection.
-It is often associated with Bacterial Vaginosis.
+Gardnerella is a bacterial infection, often associated with Bacterial Vaginosis (BV).
 It is a very common cause of vaginal infection (vaginitis).
-Bacterial Vaginosis is the result of bacterial overgrowth (making it different from thrush/ candida which is caused by a yeast).
-There are many possible causes for this imbalance ranging from changing your soap brand to a having a new sexual partner, using an IUD, and not using a condom.
+Bacterial Vaginosis is the result of bacterial overgrowth, making it different from thrush (candida) which is caused by a yeast.

-Gardenerella is more common in women, but it is possible for them to pass it on to their partner.
-Men rarely have symptoms with gardnerella.
+Gardnerella is more common in women, but it is possible for them to pass it on to their partner.
+Men rarely have symptoms with Gardnerella.

 Did you know? …

-Gardnerella often has no symptoms but can make you more likely to contract further STIs and lead to complications with your pregnancy.
+Gardnerella often has no symptoms but can make you more likely to contract further STIs and lead to complications with pregnancy for women.
 Click here to see the full article.

-Most patients have no symptoms if they have a gardneralla infection.
+Most people infected with Gardnerella have no symptoms.
 When symptoms do occur, these can include:

 - A watery discharge (often grey, green or yellowish in colour)

 - Itching and burning when urinating.